TechWiz-3/who-unfollowed-me/README.md

 `unfollow` - colored text and some panels
 `unfollow panels` - colored text inside panels
 `unfollow bubbles` - all text inside beautiful bubbles - requires a nerd font
-`unfollow simple` - no colors or emojis, just plain text and a table - coming soon
+`unfollow simple` - no colors or emojis, just plain text and a table

 ### Inspiration